Analyzing Credit One Financial (OTCMKTS:COFI) and Fluent (OTCMKTS:FLNT)

 |N/A

-Fluent presently has a consensus price target of $5.00, suggesting a potential upside of 93.05%.
-Given Fluent’s higher possible upside, analysts plainly believe Fluent is more favorable than Credit One Financial.
+Fluent currently has a consensus price target of $5.00, suggesting a potential upside of 96.85%.
+Given Fluent’s higher probable upside, equities analysts clearly believe Fluent is more favorable than Credit One Financial.

 Summary